What Are the Most Important Factors in Your Credit Score?

 - Do you have bankruptcies, foreclosures, wage garnishments, liens, or public judgments against you?
 Many lenders automatically deny applications when these public marks exist on your credit report.

 - How long has it been since your last late payment?
-Time heals all wounds, and late payments exert less of an effect over your score after a few years.
+Time heals all wounds, and late payments affect your score less after a few years.
 They can even be removed after seven years.

 Credit Utilization Ratio

 Your credit utilization ratio measures how much debt you have compared to your available credit – how close you are to your credit card limits, in other words.
-It counts for 30 percent of your credit score, so it’s only slightly less important than payment history.
+It accounts for 30 percent of your credit score, which is slightly less critical than payment history.